 The playwright coupled the neologism "antres" to another shiny new Latinism to produce "antres vast," a phrase which translates into the language of 2010 as "really big caves."
 Yet no translation can do justice to the spacious resonance of "antres vast."
-These are monstrously huge caverns --grown grander and far more inaccessible because Shakespeare opportunely placed the modifier after rather than before the noun.
-"Antres vast" are a hundredfold more mysterious -- darker, more echoic, more glinty with stalactites -- than "vast antres."
+These are monstrously huge caverns -- grown grander and even more inaccessible because Shakespeare opportunely placed the modifier after rather than before the noun.
+"Antres vast" are a hundredfold more mysterious -- darker, more echoic, more glinty with stalactites and stalagmites -- than "vast antres."

 "Antres vast" occurs in tandem with a second and equally remarkable noun-adjective combination: "deserts idle."
 Othello reports that before he came to Venice, he had not only traversed "rough quarries, rocks, and hills whose heads touch heaven" but had also dwelt among "antres vast and deserts idle."
 Strictly speaking, deserts cannot be "idle," but they can be vacant or useless.
 "Deserts idle" reinforces and augments "antres vast."
 Taken together, the two phrases are infinitely more evocative than either alone.

 Shakespeare not only invented "antres" for Othello's oration but also took care to surround it with other linguistic novelties.
 For example: Othello claims to have encountered "cannibals that each other eat/ The anthropophagi."
 "Cannibal" is now a commonplace noun, but in 1604 it was a newcomer to the language.
-"Cannibal" derives from "Carib," the recently-encountered people--reputed to be man-eaters --who gave their name to the sea in which they lived.
-"Cannibal" was sufficiently strange--it had only made harbor in England (arriving by way of Spain) in the 1550s--that Shakespeare felt a need to define it, which he does once in English ("that each other eat") and once in Greek ("anthropophagi").
-"Anthropophagi," a word that had originated with Herodotus, was as shiny new to English--and as seldom employed--as "cannibal."
+"Cannibal" derives from "Carib," the name of a recently-encountered people--reputed to be man-eaters --who gave their appelation to the sea in which they lived.
+"Cannibal" was sufficiently strange--it had only made harbor in England (arriving by way of Spain) in the 1550s--that Shakespeare felt a need to define it, which he did once in English ("that each other eat") and once in Greek ("anthropophagi").
+"Anthropophagi," a word that had originated with Herodotus, was as new to English--and as seldom employed--as "cannibal."

 "Antres vast," "deserts idle," "cannibals" and "anthropophagi" play crucial parts in Othello's stirring autobiographical fragment.